-13. How are groups supervised if at all?
+14. How are groups supervised if at all?

-The provisions regarding the supervision of insurance groups are set out in the tenth chapter of the VersAG (Article 194 to 256).
-In general principle, group insurance supervision applies in addition to the individual insurance supervision.
+The provisions on regarding the supervision of insurance groups are set out in the tenth chapter of the VersAG (Article 194 to 256).
+In general principle, the supervision of groups insurance applies in addition to the supervision of individual insurance companies.